 We use a four step filtering system that grows stronger as our community helps us.

 Yes, there will always be images that slip by, but if you compare a search with Photos for Class vs Google images (even with safesearch on) the amount of inappropriate content is greatly reduced.
 We also monitor the top searches and are making sure they are extra safe.
 Give the system a try and you will see our commitment to safe, universally view-able content.

 A sufficiently clever and tenacious student can almost certainly outsmart the system.
 It will also be very obvious that they were intentionally looking for inappropriate content and it was not an accident.
 They could also simply go to another website.

 As stated in our beliefs and goals we believe the issue is primarily focused on students being barraged with unacceptable sexual and racial imagery.
-That being said, due to Flickr’s incredibly strong filtering, content relative to alcohol, drugs and violence are more PG than R rated.
+That being said, due to Flickr’s and Pixabay's incredibly strong filtering, content relative to alcohol, drugs and violence are more PG than R rated.